jouellnyc/BB-ESP32-KIOSK/images/slideshow/README.md

 2. In Progress. (with scores, whose at bat, team records, pitch count, and inning status)<P>
 <img src="progress.jpg" width="200"/>

-and refresh the score every two minutes.
+BB-ESP32-KIOSK will refresh the score every two minutes.

 3. Final Score. <P>
 The final score will be shown with winning and losing pitchers, scores and records for 30 seconds.